bradleyschacht/LasVegasWorkshop2025/labs/03 - Loading data.md

     <img src = "../assets/images/03_workspace.png"/>

-1. Truncate then load the stage table for FactSale from the lakehouse using a cross database query by running the cell for **Step 3.2.3** in *The Workshop* notebook.
+1. Truncate then load the stage table for FactSale using an INSERT INTO statement which uses OPENROWSET to read from Azure storage by running the cell for **Step 3.2.3** in *The Workshop* notebook.

-    *Note: This step loads the stage.FactSale table.
-In the first step of the next section you will be instructed to TRUNCATE and LOAD this same table.
-This is not an error.
-The goal of this section is to introduce the INSERT INTO...SELECT FROM loading pattern which will be used for incremental loads in Lab 5 - Orchestrating warehouse operations.*
+    *Note: This step only loads data for the year 2013 into stage.FactSale table.
+This is to illustrate the initial load of data for the sale table.
+Later, in Lab 5 - Orchestrating warehouse operations, you will see the same query but with a different WHERE clause that loads all data EXCEPT 2013 to illustrate the incremental loading pattern.*

     ``` sql
     TRUNCATE TABLE stage.FactSale

     INSERT INTO stage.FactSale
     SELECT
-        [WWICityID]
+        [CityKey]
-        ,[WWICustomerID]
+        ,[CustomerKey]
-        ,[WWIBillToCustomerID]
+        ,[BillToCustomerKey]
-        ,[WWIStockItemID]
+        ,[StockItemKey]
         ,[InvoiceDateKey]
         ,[DeliveryDateKey]
-        ,[WWISalespersonID]
+        ,[SalespersonKey]
         ,[WWIInvoiceID]
         ,[Description]
         ,[Package]